SaaS Marketing Metrics To Die For!

 SaaS marketing is different from other types of companies because revenues for the service are generated over the whole customer lifetime.
 This means customer retention and churn have a huge impact on the profitability of SaaS businesses.
 That’s why it’s so important to meet customer expectations and needs to maximise customer life-time value.

-If a SaaS business cannot retain customers this automatically reduces life-time value and makes it more difficult for the company to grow at a sustainable rate.
+If a SaaS business cannot retain customers this automatically reduces life-time value.
+It makes it more difficult for the company to grow at a sustainable rate.

 Beware of shiny metrics!